Statues of Shankaracharya, Ahilyabai, Bharat Mata installed at Kashi Vishwanath Dham | Entertainment

 - India

-A stone-made sculpture of Bharat Mata against the symbolic backdrop of India, and statues of Maharani Ahilyabai Holkar and saint Adi Shankaracharya have been installed in the sprawling campus of the Kashi Vishwanath Dham, which has been bedecked with flowers for its inauguration on Monday.
+A sculpture of Bharat Mata against the symbolic backdrop of India and statues of Maharani Ahilyabai Holkar and saint Adi Shankaracharya have been installed in the sprawling campus of the Kashi Vishwanath Dham.

-In a few hours from now, Prime Minister Narendra Modi will dedicate to the people the ambitious Kashi Vishwanath Corridor in the heart of Varanasi, a mega project that is expected to boost tourism in the ancient city in a big way, after offering prayers at the ancient temple that draws massive number of visitors from India and abroad.
+Modi on Monday inaugurated the first phase of the mega corridor project built around the core of the temple that was constructed by Maharani Ahilyabai around 1780.

-The Prime Minister's Office tweeted around 10:45 AM that ''The Prime Minister landed in Varanasi a short while ago''.
-Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath welcomed him at the airport.
-The mega corridor, whose foundation stone was laid by Modi on March 8, 2019, connects the main temple with Lalita Ghat via a corridor, and grand gateways and ornamental arches have been built in heritage architecture style in four directions, facing the ancient temple at its core.
+''Kashi is not only the cultural and spiritual capital of India, it is also a living avatar of India's soul.
+It is situated in Uttar Pradesh region, connecting north and east, where Vishwanath temple was damaged, and then the temple was reconstructed by Mata Ahilyabai Holkar, whose 'janmabhoomi' was Maharashtra, but 'karmabhoomi' was Indore, Maheswar and other areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)